vincent-qc/vincent-qc/README.md

 Hi, I'm Vincent, a CS student at Carnegie Mellon University.

+Currently, I worked at **OpenAI** on the foundations team.

-Previously, I was a software engineer at **Mercor**, where I built RL envs.
+Previously, I was a software engineer at **Mercor**, where I built RL envs & data pipelines.

-I also started **EduBeyond** (now Futurity), where I developed AI Learning Management Systems.
+I also started **EduBeyond**, where I developed AI Learning Management Systems.

 Feel free to reach out, I'm always open to meeting new people :)